nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

    ```

 2. Ensure the `terminationGracePeriodSeconds` matches or exceeds the `sleep` value from the `preStopHook` (the default
    is 30).
-This is to ensure Kubernetes does not terminate the pod before the `preStopHook` is complete.
+This is to ensure Kubernetes does not terminate the Pod before the `preStopHook` is complete.
 To do so,
    update your `values.yaml` file to include the following (update the value to what is required in your environment):

    ```yaml